tchenusc/Squest/README.md

 ---

-## 👨‍💻 Role & Skills Demonstrated
+## 🧠 Skills Demonstrated

+- **Project Management & Planning**
+  - Built a 6-phase **project roadmap** with clear deliverables for each milestone.
+  - Authored **technical specifications** and **market research reports** to guide development.
+  - Prioritized features and created iterative feedback loops with stakeholders.

-- **Role:** Product Manager & Lead Developer
+- **UI/UX Design & Prototyping**
+  - Designed wireframes and a **high-fidelity Figma prototype** for app flow and branding.
+  - Conducted **user interviews** and usability testing to refine interface decisions.
+  - Established a **consistent design system** with color palettes, typography, and iconography.

-- **Skills:**
+- **iOS Development**
-  - Project roadmapping and milestone planning
-  - Agile project management and documentation
-  - UI/UX design in Figma
-  - Full-stack iOS app development with Supabase integration
+  - Built the app in **SwiftUI** with modular, reusable components.
-  - Database design and API usage
+  - Implemented **authentication flows, profile management, quest tracking, and friend features**.
+  - Integrated animations, streak indicators, and progress bars for gamification.

+- **Backend-as-a-Service Integration**
+  - Used **Supabase** for authentication, database, and storage to create a scalable backend.
+  - Designed database schema and optimized queries for leaderboard, friend activity, and quests.
+  - Implemented **secure auth tokens** and role-based data access policies.

+- **Marketing & Growth Strategy**
-  - Marketing and growth strategy
+  - Created **social media content plans** and growth metrics to build awareness pre-launch.
+  - Drafted a **monetization strategy** and product release plan.
+  - Conducted competitor analysis to find market positioning opportunities.

 ---